Tuesday, November 25, 2025

 The latest Indigenous Canadian to be outed as not being Indigenous at all is successful author Thomas King.

-King seems to have honestly believed all his life that he was of Cherokee ancestry.
+California-born King, who has lived in Camada since the early 1980s, seems to have honestly believed all his life that he was of Cherokee ancestry.
 But he was recently presented with genealogical evidence to the contrary, a finding that has profoundly shocked and depressed the 82-year old author of popular books like Indians on Vacation and The Inconvenient Indian.
+He has withdrawn the publication of his next novel, due out in May 2026, and his whole life and legacy is in disarray after the revelations.

 He was outed by a "whistle-blowing organization" called the Tribal Alliance Against Frauds, based in North Carolina.
 The organization exists, it seems, to expose false claims of Native heritage in America and Canada.
 Because - just like with Joseph Boyden, Buffy Sainte Marie and Michelle Latimer, before King - they wouldn't want people thinking that these successful artists and personalities, who have spent most of their lives trying to promote and boost Indigenous peoples, were Indigenous, would they?